ValwareIRC/valware-unrealircd-mods/mtag-extban/README.md

 ### Syntax ###
 ```
-// ban all mtags and only allow typing
+// ban all mtags
 MODE #channel +b ~mtag:+*

-// except typing
+// but allow typing
 MODE #channel +e ~mtag:+typing

 // hmm actually I only want to have ratified mtags and stop "draft/"-prefixed tags